eikehmueller/ma32070/solutions/exercise_localassembly/Solution.md

                  + omega * np.einsum("q,qi,qj->ij", w_q, phi, phi)
 ```

-The complete code for assembling the stiffness matrix can be found in [algorithms.py](algorithms.py).
-The main program has been implemented in [driver.py](driver.py).

 ### Right hand side vector
 To construct the right hand side vector $\boldsymbol{b}^{(h)}$ given by